- CIVIC IDOLATRY

 Sorta looks like

-This is how civic idolaters think: The United States isn’t a human creation, but God’s.
-The nation wasn’t founded by people seeking worldly success, but by God steering history.
+To civic idolaters, the United States isn’t a human creation, but God’s.
+The nation wasn’t founded by people seeking worldly freedom and worldly success; it was foreordained by God as he steers history.
 The Constitution isn’t the product of clever human compromise, but God-inspired wisdom.
 And so on.
-Everything that’s actually true of ancient Israel, Americans claim is true of the United States, and so long that we Americans stay devout (much as the Israelis didn’t) we never have to worry about the

 But the scriptures are more plain: The true Christian nation is God’s kingdom,